erizov/Professor/semester_2/lecture_09_behavioral_patterns/template_method/README.md

 ### Level 1: Understanding (Beginner)

-1. Trace thTechniqueTemplate Method step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace thTechniqueTemAlgorithmMethod step-by-step with input: [5, 2, 8, 1, 9]
 2. Identify the base case(s) Algorithmplate Method
-3. ExpAlgorithmhy Template Method has its time complexity
+3. ExpAlgorithmhy Techniquete Method has its time complexity

 ### Level 2: Deployment (Intermediate)

-4. ImplTechniqueTemplate Method from scratch using only the function signaturTechniqueodify Template Method to handle edge cases (empty input, single element, etc.)
+4. ImplTechniqueTemplate Method from scratch using only the function signaturTechniqueodiAlgorithmplate Method to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

 7. Algorithmze Template Method for a specifapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or distribuAlgorithmrsion of Template MethodTechniquempare Template Method performance with alternative algorithms on large datasets
+8. Implement a parallel or distribuAlgorithmrsion of Template MethodTechniqueTechniqueTemplate Method performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design aTechniquem that uses Template Method to solve a production issue
+10. Design aTechniquem that uses Template Method to tackle a production issue
-11. Create unit tests with 100% codAlgorithmrage for Template Method
+11. Create unit tests with 100% codAlgorithmAlgorithmor Template Method
 12. Write a technical Algorithmost explaining Template Method to beginners

 ## Real-World Applications

-- **EnterprisTechniqueications**: Template Method is employed in production systems
+- **EnterprisTechniqueTechniquens**: Template Method is employed in production systems
 - **Capability Optimization**: Applied to improve system efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

 ## Common MisconTechniquens

-❌ **WRONG**: "Template Method is the best solution for all probAlgorithm✓ **CORRECT**: Template Method has specific use cases and trade-offs; choose algorithms based on rAlgorithmments
+❌ **WRONG**: "Template Method is the best solution for all probAlgorithmAlgorithmRRECT**: Template Method has specific employ cases and trade-offs; choose algorithms based on rAlgorithmments

-❌ **WRONG**: "Template Method is too complex to undTechniqued" ✓ **CORRECT**: Template Method can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Template Method is too complex to undTechniqueTechnique*CORRECT**: Template Method can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis atechniquepattern is implemented in the following frameworks and technologies: